Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Causal metrics and their properties

-This apparently paradox is due to what is called non-collapsibility\footnote{This definition and phenomenon has been observed long ago by Simpson.
+This apparent paradox is due to what is called the non-collapsibility\footnote{This definition and phenomenon has been observed long ago by Simpson.
 See also the \cite{Hernan2011unraveled} for a discussion of Simpson's original paper with modern statistical framework.
 Note that \cite{Pearl2000Book} (page 176) mentions that collapsibility has been discussed earlier, for example by Pearson in 1899.} of the Odds Ratio.
-That the average effect on a population could not be written as a weighted sum of effects on sub-populations is somehow going against the ``\textit{implicit assumptions that drive our causal intuitions}'' (\cite{Pearl2000Book}, page 180).
+The fact that the average effect on a population could not be written as a weighted sum of effects on sub-populations is somehow going against the ``\textit{implicit assumptions that drive our causal intuitions}'' (\cite{Pearl2000Book}, page 180).
+Non-collapsibility can also be understood through the non-linearity of a function linking the baseline (control) and response functions, see \ref{sec:appendixORnoncollapsible}.
 On the contrary, an effect measure is said to be collapsible when the population effect measure can be expressed as a weighted average of the stratum-specific measures.
-Note that non-collapsibility and confounding are two different concepts, as explained in several papers e.g. in \cite{pearl1999collapsibility}\footnote{``\textit{ the two concepts are distinct: confounding may occur with or without noncollapsibility and noncollapsibility may occur with or without confounding.}"}. \paragraph{Formalizing the problem} In various formal definitions found in the literature (see Section~\ref{appendix:other-formal-definitions}), collapsibility relates to the possibility of writing the marginal effect as a weighted sum of conditional effects on each subgroups.
+Note that non-collapsibility and confounding are two different concepts, as explained in several papers e.g. in \cite{pearl1999collapsibility}\footnote{``\textit{ the two concepts are distinct: confounding may occur with or without noncollapsibility and noncollapsibility may occur with or without confounding.}"}. \paragraph*{Formalizing the problem} In various formal definitions found in the literature (see Section~\ref{appendix:other-formal-definitions}), collapsibility relates to the possibility of writing the marginal effect as a weighted sum of conditional effects on each subgroups.
 Yet two definitions coexist, depending on whether weights are forced to be equal to the proportion of individuals in each subgroup or not.
-We outline various definitions and their links:
+We outline various definitions and their links below.